 Several hundred larvae

-The story of 57 larvae in the ear is nothing compared to the case of the Hindu who went to the doctor about an infection in his ear.
-After examining the patient, the doctor realized that it was not an infection - hundreds of small fly larvae simply devoured the flesh of a man alive!
-He had to go through a very painful procedure to remove them, and then be treated for a long time.
+The story of 57 maggots in the ear is nothing compared to the case of a Hindu who went to the doctor about an ear infection.
+After examining the patient, the doctor realized that it was not an infection - hundreds of small fly larvae were simply devouring the man’s flesh alive!
+He had to go through a very painful procedure to remove them, and then undergo a long treatment.

 Plants in the lungs

-A resident of Massachusetts, Ronan Swedan, could not get rid of his cough for many months.
-Doctors suspected a tumor in his lungs, however, after taking an x-ray, they discovered a much more exotic cause of his suffering.
-Apparently, once Ronan swallowed a pea, which, by accident, went into the respiratory tract ... and sprouted in the lungs!
-The man had to undergo an operation that saved him from the garden in his lungs.
+Massachusetts resident Ronan Swedan could not get rid of a cough for many months.
+Doctors suspected he had a tumor in his lungs, but after taking an X-ray, they discovered a much more exotic cause of his suffering.
+Apparently, Ronan once swallowed a pea, which by accident went into the respiratory tract... and sprouted in the lungs!
+The man had to undergo surgery, which relieved him of the pain in his lungs.

 Fish in the bladder

-Men who have fallen on the banks of the Amazon or the Ganges should in no case urinate into the water!
-Local small fish are attracted to the smell of urine - so much so that, swimming up to the violator of sanitary standards, they swim to the source of aromas, penetrating the penis and urethra and causing a lot of suffering to the victim.
-Indian doctors recently described a case when such a fish, only 2 centimeters long, swam through the urethra into the bladder of a local young man, and in order to remove the source of suffering, he had to be subjected to a complex surgical operation.
+Men who find themselves on the banks of the Amazon or Ganges should under no circumstances urinate in the water!
+Local small fish are attracted by the smell of urine - so much so that, when they swim up to the violator of sanitary standards, they swim to the source of the aromas, penetrating the penis and urethra and causing a lot of suffering to the victim.
+Indian doctors recently described a case where such a fish, only 2 centiaters long, swam through the urethra into the bladder of a local young man, and in order to remove the source of suffering, he had to undergo a complex surgical operation.

 Fish in the lungs

 Tourists are often warned not to drink water from Indian rivers.
 Local residents are much more indifferent to this - and in vain!
 Recently, a boy was admitted to an Indian hospital with breathing problems.
-On the X-ray, it turned out that in his lung there is ... a live fish 7 centimeters long!
-As it turned out, the victim played with friends on the river in the game popular with local boys "who will swallow a live fish?"
-The young daredevil managed to swallow it - but the fish got into the wrong throat, and as a result, the boy had to go under the surgeon's knife.
+An X-ray revealed that in his lung there was... a live fish 7 centimeters long!
+As it turned out, the victim was playing with friends on the river in a game popular among local boys: “Who will swallow the live fish?”
+The young daredevil managed to swallow it - but the fish went into the wrong throat, and as a result the boy had to go under the surgeon’s knife.

 Acne in the bladder

-This story happened to an elderly Chinese man who was tempted by "fish peeling" - a bath with sea eels, which, according to the organizer of the event, were supposed to bite off particles of keratinized skin from the body.
-But one of the eels chose to act differently - and climbed the patient's ureter right into the bladder.
-When the surgeons removed the eel and measured it, it turned out to be almost 15 centimeters.
-One can imagine the suffering of the unfortunate!
+This story happened to an elderly Chinese man who was tempted by a “fish peeling” - a bath with sea eels, which, according to the organizer of the event, were supposed to bite particles of dead skin from the body.
+But one of the eels chose to act differently - and climbed up the ureter directly into the patient’s bladder.
+When the surgeons removed the eel and measured it, it was almost 15 centimeters.
+One can imagine the suffering of the unfortunate man!

 Acne in the intestines

-This wild story also happened in China and also with eel.
-But only in this case, the victim launched it into the body of his own free will.
-While watching pornography, a Chinese man decided to give himself exquisite pleasure - and launched a live eel into the rectum!
-It is not known what he was counting on, but the eel, feeling trapped, tried to fight its way to freedom, for which it gnawed the pervert's large intestine - and immediately became entangled in the internal organs.
-The sufferer was brought to the hospital with severe internal bleeding, and the doctors had to spend a lot of effort to save his life.
+This wild story also happened in China and also with an eel.
+Only in this case, the victim released it into the body of his own free will.
+While watching pornography, a Chinese man decided to give himself exquisite pleasure - and threw a live eel into his rectum!
+It is not known what he was counting on, but the eel, feeling trapped, tried to make its way to freedom, for which it gnawed through the pervert's large intestine - and immediately became entangled in the internal organs.
+The sufferer was brought to the hospital with severe internal bleeding, and doctors had to spend a lot of effort to save his life.

 Larvae in hair

 This happened to a Colorado resident in 2007.
-The man suffered from itching in the scalp for many weeks.
-Shampoos and anti-dandruff products did not work.
+The man suffered from itching on his scalp for many weeks.
+Shampoos and anti-dandruff products had no effect.
 The itching turned into pain, which soon became completely unbearable.
-Only then did the unfortunate man go to the doctor, who discovered that gadfly larvae had been deposited under the man's hair.
-They grew and fed directly under the scalp of the victim, and were already quite large.
-As soon as the doctors removed them, the patient immediately went on the mend.
+Only then did the unfortunate man go to the doctor, who discovered that a gadfly had laid larvae under the man’s hair.
+They grew and fed right under the victim's scalp, and were already quite large.
+As soon as the doctors removed them, the patient immediately began to recover.

 Small flies and midges get into the ears of children and adults quite often.
-However, the Australian Hendrik Helmer can be considered a record holder in this regard: when he came to the doctor complaining of unbearable pain in his ear, the doctor removed an almost three-centimeter cockroach from his ear canal!
-Due to the size of the insect, this was not so easy to do, and the doctor had to work hard with tweezers to evict the intruder and not damage the patient's eardrum.
+However, Australian Hendrik Helmer can be considered a record holder in this regard: when he came to the doctor complaining of unbearable pain in his ear, the doctor removed an almost three-centimeter cockroach from his ear canal!
+Due to the size of the insect, this was not so easy to do, and the doctor had to work a lot with tweezers in order to evict the uninvited guest and not damage the patient’s eardrum.
 Fortunately, everything ended well.

-In medicine, there are only a few such cases, and each of them makes one shudder with horror and disgust.
-One of them happened in June 1999 in India.
-A man named Sanju Bhagat, during a routine examination, found out that his voluminous stomach is not at all the result of a passion for beer and sweets.
-As it turned out, in the stomach of the 36-year-old Bhagat lived his half-formed twin brother, underdeveloped in the prenatal period.
+In medicine, there are only a few such cases, and each of them makes you shudder with horror and disgust.
+One of them occurred in June 1999 in India.
+A man named Sanju Bhagat learned during a routine examination that his voluminous belly was not at all the result of his passion for beer and sweets.
+As it turned out, in the stomach of 36-year-old Bhagat lived his half-formed twin brother, who was underdeveloped during the prenatal period.
 The surgeons relieved Bhagat of this burden, after which the man experienced great relief.

-Basically, pathogenic organisms consume the nutrients that a person receives with food.
-Perhaps this behavior of "uninvited guests" explains the fact that many people who lead a proper lifestyle, monitor their health and nutrition, do not get the desired result, since these "parasites" select all the best, leaving a person only a small particle of useful substances.
+Basically, pathogenic organisms consume nutrients that a person receives through food.
+Perhaps this behavior of “uninvited guests” explains the fact that many people who lead a healthy lifestyle, monitor their health and nutrition, do not get the desired result, since these “parasites” take away all the best, leaving a person with only a small particle of useful substances.
 These creatures are so cunning that they often disguise themselves as other diseases, and a person can go to doctors for years, but not notice a positive result in treatment.

 Foreign organisms can enter the human body in several ways, but most often infection occurs through:

-For the first time, the pinworm enters the body of a child with dirty hands, through dishes, linen, toys of other children.
+For the first time, the pinworm enters the child’s body with dirty hands, through dishes, linen, and toys of other children.

 • Keep children away from pets

-• When playing with a child on the street, make sure that he does not pick up various objects
+• When playing with your child on the street, make sure that he does not pick up various objects.

-• During walks, do not eat on the street, only after washing your hands
+• When walking, do not eat outside, only after washing your hands

 • Regular house cleaning

-Join us at Facebook and In contact with
+Join us on Facebook And In contact with

 1. The only part of the body that does not have a blood supply is the cornea of the eye.
 It receives oxygen directly from the air.

-2. The human brain has a capacity of over 4 terabytes.
+2. The capacity of the human brain exceeds 4 terabytes.

-3. Up to 7 months, a baby can breathe and swallow at the same time.
+3. Up to 7 months, the baby can breathe and swallow at the same time.

 4. Our skull is made up of 29 different bones.

-5. The nerve impulse from the brain moves at a speed of 274 km/h.
+5. A nerve impulse from the brain moves at a speed of 274 km/h.

-6. One human brain generates more electrical impulses in one day than all the phones in the world combined.
+6. One human brain generates more electrical impulses in one day than all the world's phones combined.

-7. The average human body contains enough sulfur to kill all the fleas on the average dog; carbon - to make 900 pencils; potassium - to shoot from a toy gun; fat - to make 7 bars of soap; and enough water to fill a 50 liter barrel.
+7. The average human body contains enough sulfur to kill all the fleas on the average dog; carbon - to make 900 pencils; potassium - to shoot a toy cannon; fat - to make 7 bars of soap; and enough water to fill a 50 liter barrel.

-8. The human heart pumps 182 million liters of blood in its lifetime.
+8. The human heart pumps 182 million liters of blood during its life.

-9. 50,000 cells in your body are dying and being replaced by new ones while you are reading this sentence.
+9. 50 thousand cells in your body are dying and being replaced by new ones as you read this sentence.

-10. The fetus acquires fingerprints at the age of 3 months.
+10. The embryo acquires fingerprints at the age of 3 months.

 11. Women's hearts beat faster than men's.